ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The connection was aborted by the peer.

 * Timeout:
-Delivery of a message was not possible after a timeout.
+Delivery of a Message was not possible after a timeout.

 # Existing Implementations {#appendix-implementations}